Is it safe to visit Hong Kong while the city is being rocked by mass protests?

 On Sunday, the ferry service between Sheung Wan -- where the protests took place -- and Macao was temporarily suspended, although the boats were back to normal by Monday morning.

-Carol Chan, spokesperson for Hong Kong's famous Star Ferry said its cross-harbor services had not been disrupted.
+Carol Chan, spokesperson for Hong Kong's famous Star Ferry, said its cross-harbor services had not been disrupted.
 In fact, the company had enhanced its services "to cater for the increased flow of passengers," as protesters use the service to get to Hong Kong island.

 Are tourists still coming?